-Now the explanation might sound contradictory?
-Simply because, on the one hand, you need to engage 4-wheel drive for improved traction, but on the other hand you need the wheels to be able to lose traction for it to work safely?
+Now the explanation might sound contradictory.
+Simply because, on the one hand, you need to engage 4-wheel drive for improved traction, but on the other hand you need the wheels to be able to lose traction for it to work safely.
 WHAT?

-This is since the 4-Wheel Drive mode requires the wheels to slip to a small degree, especially while turning, and the elements of concrete pavements are designed to offer optimal grip and traction under most conditions.
+This is because the 4-Wheel Drive mode requires the wheels to slip to a small degree, especially while turning, and the elements of concrete pavements are designed to offer optimal grip and traction under most conditions.
 These driving conditions include steep inclines, declines, wet roads, bends, and more.

 Concrete is made up of three basic components: water, aggregate (rock, sand, or gravel), and cement.
 Cement, usually in powder form, acts as a binding agent when mixed with water and aggregates.

 Most 4-Wheel drives are equipped with AT (All-Terrain) tires.
-The type if Rubber compound used in AT tires is designed to grip well on a variety of surfaces, including highway tarmac and dry concrete.
+The type of Rubber compound used in AT tires is designed to grip well on a variety of surfaces, including highway tarmac and dry concrete.
 That’s bad news for your 4WD when neither one wants to concede.

-Dry pavement is a surface that is very “grippy”, which is ideal for 2-wheel drives in the form of front and rear wheel propelled vehicles.
+Dry pavement is a surface that is very “grippy”, which is ideal for 2-wheel drives in the form of front and rear-wheel propelled vehicles.
 The concrete compound is even designed to deliver sufficient grip when wet and snowy conditions.
 This is possible since the concrete surface is not 100 percent smooth but rather coarse and porous, allowing soft compound tires to grip for reasonable levels of traction, even on rainy days.

 So armed with the above information, it’s reasonable to conclude that a locked center differential of a part-time 4-wheel drive and a high traction dry pavement or highway are not a good combination.

-Next, let’s look at the effects of driving on the highway in 4 wheel drive.
+Next, let’s look at the effects of driving on the highway in 4-Wheel drive.

-Driving in 4 Wheel Drive on Highway
+Driving in 4-Wheel Drive on Highway

 When driving on the highway, your part-time four-wheel drive should always be in 2H.
 This means the front driveshaft is disengaged and the front wheels are simply coasting along.
 Great!
 No risk of drivetrain binding there.
 In 2H mode, all the power is being exclusively sent to the rear axle via the rear driveshaft.
 The transfer box of a part-time 4WD is also not engaged in 2H mode.

 A part-time 4-wheel drive is designed to be driven in 2H mode on a high traction surface such as a concrete pavement or a tarmac highway.
-This will return decent mpg figures since the 4WD will now function similar to a rear-wheel-drive vehicle.
+This will return decent mpg figures since the 4WD will now function similarly to a rear-wheel-drive vehicle.
 Where only the rear wheels are being propelled.
 It’s also easier on your tires.

 What compound is the highway tarmac made of?
 Tarmac is a material that covers the surface of the road or any outdoor area.
 Tarmac primarily consists of broken stones and tar.
 It was first patented by English inventor Edgar Purnell Hooley in 1902.
 Most countries around the world’s highways are covered in tarmac since it offers high traction in a variety of conditions.
 So when driving on tarmac, the same as when on dry pavement, make sure you are in 2H mode.

 There are certain low traction road conditions such as snow-covered tarmac or icy road surfaces that could warrant driving in 4-wheel drive mode on pavement or highway.
-This decision is purely up to the drivers’ discretion since he will need to physically engage 4H.
+This decision is purely up to the driver’s discretion since he will need to physically engage 4H.